kevin-44/WAX_ExpressTrade_Integration/README.md

 	}
 	else
 	{
-		echo "The WAX ExpressTrade didn't respond, it may be offline or under maintenance";
+		echo "The WAX ExpressTrade API didn't respond, it may be offline or under maintenance";
 	}
 ?>
 ```